GoogleCloudPlatform/community/tutorials/data-science/index.md

+---
-# Data Science on Google Cloud Platform
+title: Data Science on Google Cloud Platform
+description: TODO @jerjou.
+author: jerjou
+tags: Data Science
+date_published: 2017-05-10
+---
 Data Science - a process for gleaning insight from data, and using said data to perform actions - comprises a number of steps, any (or all) of which can aided by tools provided by the Google Cloud Platform.